Tear resistance

 Tear resistance (or tear strength) is a measure of how well a material can withstand the effects of tearing.
 It is a useful engineering measurement for a wide variety of materials by many different test methods.

 Discussion

-For example, with rubber, tear resistance measures how the test specimen resists the growth of any cuts when under tension, it is usually measured in kN/m.
-Tear resistance can be measured by the ASTM D 412 method (the same used to measure tensile strength, modulus and elongation).
-ASTM D 624 can be used to measure the resistance to the formation of a tear (tear initiation) and the resistance to the expansion of a tear (tear propagation).
+For example, with rubber, tear resistance measures how the test specimen resists the growth of any cuts when under tension, it is usually expressed in kN/m.
+Tear resistance can be gauged via the same ASTM D 412 apparatus used to measure tensile strength, modulus and elongation.
+ASTM D 624 can be applied to measure the resistance to the formation of a tear (tear initiation) and the resistance to the expansion of a tear (tear propagation).
 Regardless of which of these two is being measured, the sample is held between two holders and a uniform pulling force applied until the aforementioned deformation occurs.
 Tear resistance is then calculated by dividing the force applied by the thickness of the material.

 Materials with low tear resistance sometimes have poor resistance to abrasion and when damaged will quickly fail (this includes hard materials, since hardness is not related to tear resistance).